-- 33. (1) The Council, or any member, committee or official thereof, is not liable in respect of any legal proceedings in relation to an act performed in good faith in terms of 45 this Act. - (2) A registered person who, in the public interest- - (a) refuses to perform an act; - (b) fails to perform an act; or - (c) informs the Council or any other appropriate authority of an act, or failure to 50 perform an act, by any other person, which act or failure endangers or is likely to endanger the safety or health of the public or fellow employees, is not liable with respect to any legal proceedings in relation to a refusal, omission or information contemplated in this subsection.
+- 33. (1) The Council, or any member, committee or official thereof, is not liable in 35 respect of any legal proceedings in relation to an act performed in good faith in terms of this Act. - (2) A registered person who, in the public interestb) fails to perform an act; or 40 which act or failure endangers or is likely to endanger the safety or health of the public or fellow employees, is not liable with respect to any legal proceedings in relation to a refusal, omission or information contemplated in this subsection.